Washington International Piano Festival

-Yoshio has been a prize winner of major international piano competitions, such as the Nordic Piano Competition in Malmö, International Russian Music Piano Competition, Minoru Nojima Yokosuka Piano Competition.
+Born in Tokyo, Japanese‐Russian pianist Yoshio Hamano has been a prize winner of major international piano competitions, such as the Nordic Piano Competition in Malmö, Almaty International Piano Competition, International Russian Music Piano Competition in San Jose CA, and Minoru Nojima Yokosuka Piano Competition.
 In June 2013, Yoshio became a semi‐finalist of the 5th Sendai International Music Competition and was awarded the audience prize.

-In addition to performing, Yoshio works as the artistic director of Renaissance Projects Worldwide Concert Series organised in partnership with pianist Toshihiro Kaneshige, as well as an independent concert producer: among his projects are regular outreach tours to north‐eastern region of Japan, worst affected by the March 2011 Higashi‐Nihon Earthquake and Tsunami.
+In addition to performing, Yoshio Hamano works as the artistic director of Renaissance Projects Worldwide Concert Series organised in partnership with pianist Toshihiro Kaneshige, as well as an independent concert producer: among his projects are regular outreach tours to north‐eastern region of Japan, worst affected by the March 2011 Higashi‐Nihon Earthquake and Tsunami.

 ▲ Recording at RCM Studios, London: A. Scriabin - Sonata No. 5, Op.
 53